MartinPankraz/sap-hacker-in-a-day/README.md

 Defenders often think in check lists to protect their SAP systems.
 Attackers think in graphs to exploit them.
 ```

-This workshop gives you a glimpse into the world of a [red team-er](https://en.wikipedia.org/wiki/Red_team).
-You will learn how to exploit a vulnerable SAP system login and how to detect and respond to evolving attacks.
-Understand the difference between SAP compliance and threat protection.
+This workshop gives you a glimpse into the world of a [red team'er](https://en.wikipedia.org/wiki/Red_team).
+You will learn how to exploit a vulnerable SAP system login and how to detect & respond to ever evolving attacks.

+> [!IMPORTANT]
+> This work is merely a demonstration of what adept attackers can do.
+It is the defender's responsibility to take such attacks into consideration and find ways to protect their users against this type of attacks.
+The linked resources should be used only in legitimate penetration testing assignments or educational purposes.
+The authors are not responsible for any misuse of the tools mentioned.

 > [!TIP]
 >🏆Finish the final quest, collect the pass phrase, and redeem it to claim [your badge](https://webhostingforconverter.z16.web.core.windows.net/claim-reward.html) 😎